Fast Low Rank column-wise Compressive Sensing for Accelerated Dynamic MRI: Experiments

 \subsection{Experiments on 3 prospectively under-sampled radial data}

 We compare altGDmin-MRI2 with L+S-Lin (the overall best algorithm in terms of performance and speed amongst all compared methods) and with the baseline reconstruction obtained using direct inverse Fourier Transform (FT), this uses zeros where data is not observed.
 Results are show in Fig. \ref{pros2}, \ref{pros1}, \ref{pros3}.
-Our first dataset is a radially undersampled dynamic contrast enhanced (DCE) abdomen taken from \cite{otazo2015low,lin_fessler}.
-The k-space data dimensions were: 384 read out points, 21 radial spokes with golden angle based angular increments, 28 time frames, and 7 virtual coils after PCA based coil compression.
-From Fig. \ref{pros2}, notice that we can observe the contrast uptake dynamics through the liver and other blood vessels are well resolved in the reconstruction obtained using altGDmin-MRI2.
-For this dataset, L+S-Lin (with the parameters used in all previous experiments) failed completely.
+Our first dataset is a radially undersampled dynamic contrast enhanced (DCE) abdomen taken from \cite{otazo2015low,lin_fessler}. {\cred The k-space data dimensions in the dataset were: 384 read out points, 21 radial spokes (with golden angle based angular increments) per frame, 28 time frames, and 7 virtual coils after PCA based coil compression.
+Here 21 spokes per frame means the total $21*28=588$ spokes were arranged into 28 time frames with the first 21 spokes forming the first time frame, the next 21 forming the next time frame and so on. } For this dataset, we modified our code to use the non-uniform Fast FT (NUFFT) code from \cite{jeff_nufft} to replace FFT.
+From Fig. \ref{pros2}, notice that, in the altGDmin-MRI2 (atGDmin2) reconstruction, we can observe the contrast uptake dynamics through the liver.
+The other blood vessels are well resolved too.
+L+S-Lin (with the parameters used in all previous experiments) failed completely.
 It returns a black image.
 So we used the author provided parameters to see if that works, we label it L+S-Lin1.
 This provides qualitatively similar results to ours.

-For this dataset, we modified our code use the non-uniform Fast FT (NUFFT) code from \cite{jeff_nufft} to replace FFT.
-Our next dataset is a Cartesian undersampled breath held cardiac cine from the OCMR database with k-space dataset dimensions 384 read out points, 14 spokes, 137 time frames and 18 coils.
+Our next dataset is a Cartesian undersampled breath held cardiac cine from the OCMR database with k-space dataset dimensions 384 read out points, 14 phase encode lines per time frame, 137 time frames and 18 coils.
 From Fig. \ref{pros1}, observe that L+S-Lin reconstruction has motion blurring and/or alias artifacts.
-In contrast, altGDmin-MRI2 (altgdmin2) reconstruction is good comparatively.
-Our last dataset is another Cartesian undersampled cardiac dataset from the OCMR database with k-space data dimensions 384 read out points, 16 spokes, 65 time frames and 34 coils.
+In contrast, altGDmin2 result is good comparatively.
+Our last dataset is another Cartesian undersampled cardiac dataset from the OCMR database with k-space data dimensions 384 read out points, 16 phase encode lines per time frame, 65 time frames and 34 coils.
 In Fig. \ref{pros3}, we compare the reconstructions.
 Both L+S-Lin and altGDmin-MRI2 reconstructions are good.